Portugal for Digital Nomads: The Definitive Guide 2022

-Being a part of the European Union, you require a Schengen visa to enter Portugal.
-However, if you are already a citizen of one of the EU countries, you don’t need a visa entry.
-Besides, there is no specific remote work visa, and startup founders opt for the Golden Visa or the Non-Habitual Residency schemes.
+You may require a Schengen visa to enter Portugal.
+However, if you are already a citizen of one of the EU countries, you don’t need that.
+As there is no specific remote work visa yet, many people opt for Golden Visa or the Non-Habitual Residency schemes.

 Well, you don’t need to get disheartened if you do not belong to the EU because Portugal has made agreements with countries like the USA, Canada, Australia, and New Zealand.
 It has been agreed that citizens of these countries can stay in Portugal for 90 days in six months without any additional visa.

-Furthermore, citizens of other countries who want to stay in Portugal like a digital nomad have to consider extending their stay in Portugal.
+Furthermore, citizens of other countries who want to stay in Portugal like digital nomads have to consider extending their stay in Portugal.